 ssh username@ip-address

 I enter my password and that’s how far I come every time.
-I know that I can kill single processes, but when I try the reboot or restart command my laptop is performing a reboot not the main computer which I logged into via ssh.
+I know that I can kill single processes, but when I try the reboot or restart command, my laptop reboots, not the main computer which I logged into via ssh.

-I think it is possible, so this goes out to the advanced terminal user (I'm a bloody beginner).
-Thanks in advance.
+I think it is possible, so this goes out to the advanced terminal user (I'm a beginner).

 Once you've logged in via ssh then you need to use shutdown with the -r flag (for restart):